 Divide and rule policy

-As I have already written the British used divide and rule policy.
-Orders from England were to do whatever it takes but the end result should be total domination.
+As I have already written, the British used divide and rule policy.
+Orders from England were simple -do whatever it takes, but the end result should be nothing less than a total domination.
 If someone wanted women, they gave him white women.
-If someone wanted guns, they gave him lots of guns.
+If someone wanted guns, they sold him lots of guns.
 If someone wanted to be their friend, they befriended him.
-If someone didn’t want, they fought with him.
-But first they had to visit all the kings, and this is when they found out how rich Indian actually are.
-In India there is a rule – guest is God.
-Especially when someone from a different country came, they wanted to show their hospitality.
-So they were having almost a sort of competition who will give more gold coins and other treasures.
+If someone didn’t want anything at all, they fought against him.
+But first they cleverly collected information about all the kings, and this is when they found out how rich Indians actually were.
+In India there is an ancient tradition –”Guest is God”.
+Especially when someone from a different country comes, Indians want to show their hospitality.
+So, when the British came, Indians were having almost a sort of competition who would give more gold coins and other treasures.
+Indians were kind of taking pride in who among them was more hospitable.
 The British couldn’t believe that a small king in India had more money than the entire British kingdom.
 A common person’s wealth was bigger than the whole wealth of an average city in England.
 In England one gold coin could cause a riot and there they were giving away thousand of coins like it was nothing.
-So they started to imagine how much money they can still have.
+So they started to imagine how much money they would still have.
 But coming back to the point – ”the divide and rule policy”.
-They befriended kings and then they used a trick to make them fight with each other.
-They sold guns to both of them, but they have chosen the one who was more important for them.
-After the favored king won, they didn’t let him forget that he won thanks to them.
-When other kings disapproved his deeds, his ego already grew and he started to fight against them.
-He conquered them, but once Britons got stronger they just got rid of him and started to rule on their own.
-So this is how divide and rule policy works.
+They befriended Indian kings and then they used different tricks to make them fight against each other.
+They would sell guns to both of them, but also they would know who was more important for them.
+After the favored king would win, they would remind him that he had won because of them.
+Now this favored king who had just won a war against his neighbor had a stronger ego and a swollen pride and therefore he was encouraged by the British to carry on fighting and to continue to expand only to realize later that he was nothing but a puppet in the hands of the British who they were going to eventually get rid off anyway.
+They also used their caste policy to divide and rule the people of India.